markdibarry/game-dialog/docs/Scripts.md

 ### Adding members

-By default, if you try to type a method or property name in your script that you haven't pre-defined, the extension will show an error.
-To define a method or property for use in your scripts, you'll need to make a partial class of your custom class inheriting from `DialogBase`.
+By default, if you try to use a method or property name in your script that you haven't pre-defined, the extension will show an error.
+To define a method or property for use in your scripts, you'll need to make a partial class named `DialogBridge` inheriting from `DialogBridgeBase`.
-The extension will scan your workspace for a file ending in `.DialogBridge.cs`, and then grab all compatible methods and properties inside and create a file ending in `.DialogBridge.g.cs`.
+The extension will scan your workspace for a file named `DialogBridge.cs`, and then grab all compatible methods and properties inside and create a file ending in `DialogBridge.g.cs`.
 The runtime will use this file to handle your methods and properties.

 Compatible types for properties and method parameters include `string`, `bool`, and `float`.
-Method return types include `string`, `bool`, `float`, and `void`.
+Method return types include `string`, `bool`, `float`, `void`, `Task`, and `ValueTask`.

+> For information on async methods, see [await](#await)

 ### Using members